csebooks/web-essentials/content.en/server-technologies/web-services/_index.md

 **Fig. 28.15** | Seats table’s data.
 (Part 1 of 2.)

-**1266** Chapter 28 Web Services

 **_Creating the Reservation Web Service_** You can now create a web service that uses the Reservation database (Fig. 28.16).
 The airline reservation web service has a single web method—reserve (lines 26–78)—which searches the Seats table to locate a seat matching a user’s request.
 The method takes two arguments—a String representing the desired seat type (i.e., "Window", "Middle" or "Aisle") and a String representing the desired class type (i.e., "Economy" or "First").
 If it finds an appropriate seat, method reserve updates the database to make the reservation and returns true; otherwise, no reservation is made, and the method returns false.
 Note that the statements at lines 34–39 and lines 44–48 that query and update the database use objects of JDBC types ResultSet and PreparedStatement.

 **Software Engineering Observation 28.1** _Using PreparedStatements to create SQL statements is highly recommended to secure against so-called SQL injection attacks in which executable code is inserted SQL code.
-The site www.owasp.org/index.php/Preventing\_SQL\_Injection\_in\_Java provides a summary of SQL injection attacks and ways to mitigate against them.._ 28.1
+The site www.owasp.org/index.php/Preventing_SQL_Injection_in_Java provides a summary of SQL injection attacks and ways to mitigate against them.._ 28.1

 Our database contains four columns—the seat number (i.e., 1–10), the seat type (i.e., Window, Middle or Aisle), the class type (i.e., Economy or First) and a column containing either 1 (true) or 0 (false) to indicate whether the seat is taken.
 Lines 34–39 retrieve the seat numbers of any available seats matching the requested seat and class type.
 This state- ment fills the resultSet with the results of the query